-Many of the most important services and steps are performed "behind the scenes" by either the REALTOR® or the brokerage staff and have been traditionally viewed simply as part of their professional responsibilities to their client.
+Many of the most important services and steps are performed behind the scenes by either the REALTOR® or the brokerage staff and traditionally have been viewed simply as part of their professional responsibilities to the client.
 But, without them, the transaction could be placed in jeopardy.